Ho Chi Minh: In the United States

 While working as the cook's helper on a ship in 1912, Thành (Hồ) traveled to the United States.
 From 1912 to 1913, he may have lived in New York City (Harlem) and Boston, where he claimed to have worked as a baker at the Parker House Hotel.
-The only evidence that he was in the United States is a letter to French colonial administrators dated 15 December 1912 and postmarked New York City (he gave his address as the poste restante in Le Havre and his occupation as a sailor) and a postcard to Phan Chu Trinh in Paris where he mentioned working at the Parker House Hotel.
-Inquiries to the Parker House management revealed no records of his ever having worked there.
-It is believed that while in the US he made contact with Korean nationalists, an experience that developed his political outlook.
+The only evidence that he was in the United States is a single letter to French colonial administrators dated 15 December 1912 and postmarked New York City (he gave his address as the poste restante in Le Havre and his occupation as a sailor) and a postcard to Phan Chu Trinh in Paris where he mentioned working at the Parker House Hotel.
+Inquiries to the Parker House management revealed no records of him ever having worked there.
+It is believed that while in the U.S he made contact with Korean nationalists, an experience that developed his political outlook.
 Sophie Quinn-Judge states that this is "in the realm of conjecture".
 He was also influenced by Pan-Africanist and black nationalist Marcus Garvey during his stay, and said he attended meetings of the Universal Negro Improvement Association.

 In Britain

-At various points between 1913 and 1919, Thành (Hồ) claimed to have lived in West Ealing and later in Crouch End, Hornsey.
+At various points from 1913 to 1919, Thành (Hồ) claimed to have lived in West Ealing and later in Crouch End, Hornsey.
 He reportedly worked as either a chef or dishwasher (reports vary) at the Drayton Court Hotel in West Ealing.
 Claims that he was trained as a pastry chef under Auguste Escoffier at the Carlton Hotel in Haymarket, Westminster are not supported by documentary evidence.
 However, the wall of New Zealand House, home of the New Zealand High Commission which now stands on the site of the Carlton Hotel, displays a blue plaque.
 During 1913, Thành was also employed as a pastry chef on the Newhaven–Dieppe ferry route.